-OK, so for todays post I am going to talk all about how to make a Smoked Brisket.
+OK, so for todays post I am going to talk all about How to Make Smoked Brisket.
 There’s more to it than just smoking though.
 We are going to first make a brine, then dry rub and finally smoke the brisket with cheery wood.
 Feel free to use whatever wood chip flavor you prefer, but I find this works well.

 Some people feel this entire process is a little daunting.
 Well no more then anything else you haven’t done before, believe me.
 If anything, it is more time consuming than anything.
 After you get a few items mixed you can sit back and let things marinate, and smoke.
 No heavy lifting there, right?
 And once you get this brining and rub down, you can apply it to all different cuts of meat and poultry.